-Figure 28: The Exterior and Diagram of the Control Box All measures are in mm.
+Figure 28: The Exterior and Diagram of the Control Box

 The control box can be placed on the floor or in your working cell.
 Note that 5 cm clearance should be left at both sides for ventilation.

 Use the M4L6 screw to secure the ground wire with the control box as shown below.